CISecurity/ArtifactExpressions/artifacts/independent/independent.sql57_sqlserver_query_each_database_v1.rst

 The Independent: SQL Server Query Each Database test is used to check information stored in a database.
 It is often the case that applications store configuration settings in a database as opposed to a file.
 This test has been designed to enable those settings to be tested.

-The sql57_objectelement is used by a sql57_testto define the specific database and query to be evaluated.
+The sql57_object element is used by a sql57_test to define the specific database and query to be evaluated.
 Connection information is supplied allowing the tool to connect to the desired database and a query is supplied to call out the desired setting.

 The sql57_state element contains two entities that are used to check the name of the specified field and the value associated with it.